FinweLtd/orion360-sdk-basic-hello-ios/README.md

 	}

 Note: If you are using images/video from URL, make sure your sources are from HTTPS.
 Apple’s ATS Policy,  App Transport Security start blocking a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.

 The above example displays image from URL, if you want to show an image from a local repository, add your image to Assets and initialize the photoUrl variable as follows:

-Note:  If you are using images/video from URL, make sure your sources are from HTTPS.
-Apple’s ATS Policy, App Transport Security start blocking a cleartext HTTP (http://) resource load since it is insecure.
-Temporary exceptions can be configured via your app's Info.plist file.

-The above example displays image from URL, if you want to show an image from a local repository, add your image to Assets and initialize the photoUrl variable as follows:

 	//Photo from local repository
 	let photoUrl = UIImage(named: "YourImageName.jpg")